Long-Term Assets vs Current Assets

 Long-term assets are reported on the balance sheet and are usually recorded at the price at which they were purchased, and so do not always reflect the current value of the asset

-Long-term assets can be contrasted with current assets, which can be conveniently sold, consumed, used, or exhausted through standard business operations with one year.
+Long-term assets can be contrasted with current assets, which can be conveniently sold, consumed, used, or exhausted through standard business operations within one year.
 Changes in long-term assets can be a sign of capital investment or liquidation.

 Understanding Long-Term Assets